 Actions: If children are accessing entertainment online through channels such as YouTube this doesn't indicate a specific risk but does show a trend moving towards more 'on demand' entertainment.
 However, like with television, it is important to monitor the content children are viewing as it may not be age appropriate and contain adult themes or extreme viewpoints.
 There is a YouTube kids app available for iPad that automatically filters out ,most adult content.
 Playing games online is a great way to enhance the game-playing experience playing with friends and communicating whilst playing.
 This can however open the door to inappropriate communications with strangers if settings are not configured correctly for children.
 Both Xbox and PS Plus have settings that can be altered to protect children against inappropriate communications and to prevent purchasing more content.
 Guides on how to use these features can be found on their respective websites.
 With regards playing/ watching inappropriate games, always research a game before purchasing.
-Discussions on increasingly popular games such as Fortnite (which has a PEGI rating of 12+) will form part of future E Safety initiatives and parent guides are available on the Safeguarding newsletter.

 There are YouTube video reviews which will give an indication of a game's themes and all games receive a PEGI rating which details the age appropriateness of a game.